Haivision/srt-rfc/draft-sharabayko-mops-srt.md

  | 1015 | REJ_GROUP        | incompatible group |
 {: #hs-rej-reason title="HS Rejection Reason Codes"}

-The specification of `PBKEYLEN` is decided by the Sender.
+The specification of the cipher family and block size is decided by the Sender.
 When the transmission is bidirectional, this value must be agreed upon at the outset because when both are set, the Responder wins.
 For Caller-Listener connections it is reasonable to set this value on the Listener only.
 In the case of Rendezvous the only reasonable